 Your legal rights as one half of a couple will be different if you are married or living together.
-Contrary to what many believe in the UK there is no such thing as a common law marriage.
-Generally you will have a lot less rights if you are unmarried.
-We can advise you as to the law and how to protect yourself and if relevant your children.
+Despite what many believe in the UK, there is no such thing as a common law marriage.
+Generally you will have far fewer rights if you have not formalised your relationship in the eyes of the law.

 What if there is no written agreement in place when we separate?